overflyer87/custom-cross-lfs-nosystemd-x86_64/README.md

 **I do not provide all Xorg drivers by default!!!**

-If I ever find out how, I will ditch Xorg and will switch to Wayland.
+If I ever find out how, I will ditch Xorg and will switch to Wayland (Also at the moment that seems to be way more realistic on AMD-GPU based systems).
 Since I have no experience whatsoever with Wayland that might take some time.
-Just read on /r/linux that there is no chance of getting GL acceleration with NVIDIA proprietary driver and Wayland.
+I just read on /r/linux that there is no chance of getting GL acceleration with NVIDIA proprietary driver and Wayland.
 Nouveau would be better.
 But nouveau is out of the question for gamers due to low performance.
 It would be still interesting to provide it for simple desktop users and developers.
-Also XFCE and MATE need to support it first. **At the moment I strongly suggest you use XFCE** since those scripts are muich more up-to-date and were successful in recent testing.
+Also XFCE and MATE need to support it first. **At the moment I strongly suggest you use XFCE** since those scripts are much more up-to-date and were successful in recent testing.

 ### Current issues